 From my experience, the bigger the commission paid to the adviser, the dodgier the investment.

-Investment options are evolving all the time and your personal circumstances are going to change several times over a 25-year period, so go with a flexible option.
+Investment options are evolving all the time and your personal circumstances will change several times over a 25-year period, so go with a flexible option.

 And if finding a flexible option means you need to start with a lump sum, but you don’t have it yet, save for year or two in the bank first until you do have it.